-It’s well-known within the personality community that, statistically speaking anyway, INFJs represent the “rarest” of the 16 types.
-Because they often grow up feeling “different” or misunderstood—possibly even like outsiders—many experience a profound sense of relief and validation upon discovering their personality type and its relative rarity.
+It’s well-known within the personality community that, statistically speaking anyway, INFJs are the “rarest” of the 16 types.
+And because they grow up feeling “different” or misunderstood—possibly even like outsiders—they experience a profound sense of relief and validation upon discovering their personality type and its relative rarity.
 In this singular “aha” moment, whatever angst or confusion they may have been wrestling with is replaced by a sense of clarity and empowerment.
-That experience often leads them to proudly proclaim their rare status as the defining trait of their personality and an indispensable part of their self-concept.

-While embracing the unique, or “rare,” aspect of their personality type may be a useful first step toward self-understanding, it can only take INFJs so far.
-Past a certain point in the self-discovery process, holding fast to the importance of their rarity can actually deceive them into believing that they’ve come to end of the road, growth wise.
-In other words, being aware of their relative obscurity may constitute knowledge, but not necessarily wisdom—a distinction only earned once they learn to redirect their focus from their status as outliers and black swans toward matters of personal development instead.
+And while embracing the unique or “rare” aspects of their personality can be a useful first step toward self-understanding, it can only take INFJs so far.
+Past a certain point in the self-discovery process, holding fast to their rareness may actually deceive them into believing that they’ve come to end of the road, growth wise.
+In other words, awareness of their rarity may constitute knowledge, but not necessarily wisdom—a distinction only earned once they learn to redirect their focus from their status as outliers and black swans toward matters of personal development.

 About the Author